 Inez: This is algebra.
 The type of math that we're doing is much more complex than simple addition.
-She just must not be good at complex math.
+So, your argument is invalid, and this proves my point that she just must not be good at complex math.

 In this scenario, Graciella did not make the strongest argument in favor of her daughter's algebraic abilities, but Inez should not conclude from this (alone) that her daughter is bad at math.
 Doing so ignores the fact that the daughter's math ability and Graciella's logical reasoning are completely disconnected from one another.

 There are at least three different types of certainty that we can attain through logical argumentation: deductive, probabilistic, and inductive.
 Deductive certainty is most common in mathematics, moral reasoning, theology, and formal logic and essentially operates on an all-or-nothing basis: either we can be completely sure or we can't be sure at all.
 Probabilistic certainty is common in the social sciences and establishes certainty based on statistical formulas.
 And inductive reasoning is common in observational sciences and everyday argumentation, wherein we use evidence to make what we believe to draw subjectively reasonable conclusions about the world.
 Each will now be discussed in turn.

 From the perspective of deductive logic, an argument is logically convincing only if it is both (1) valid and (2) sound.
 That is, arguments are neither true nor false but are rather only convincing (to be trusted) or unconvincing (not to be trusted).